How to Make a Butterfly GardenPlant a butterfly garden to attract these beneficial insects to your yard

 8. Go Native

 Create natural appeal that will bring a variety of butterflies into your yard.
-These prairie natives grow wild in many regions across the U.S. False indigo is a host plant as well as an early season source of nectar, while coneflower and black-eyed Susan provide food for adult butterflies during the summer.
+These natives grow in many regions across the U.S. False indigo is a host plant as well as an early season source of nectar, while coneflower and phlox provide food for adult butterflies during the summer.

 Use Proven Winners' Perfect Plant Pairings Tool to find more plant combinations that attract pollinators and are specific to your growing zone and color preferences.